1. Remove Tick

 If the tick is attached to the person's skin, remove it immediately:

 - Wearing gloves, grasp the tick with clean tweezers as close to the skin as possible to remove the head and mouthparts.
+If some mouthparts remain, do not try to remove them, as your body will expel them naturally.

 - Pull the tick straight out gently and steadily.
 Do not twist.